ibm-cloud-docs/vlans/getting-started.md

 ### A note about capacity
 {:#note-about-capacity}

 An attempt to order a VLAN may be prevented due to capacity restrictions in the location selected.
 If encountered, it affects all users trying to order VLANs in that location; no recourse is available.
-If possible, we encourage you to establish a presence in another data center, and consider taking advantage of [VLAN Spanning](/docs/vlans?topic=vlans-vlan-spanning).
+If possible, we encourage you to establish a presence in another data center, and consider taking advantage of [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning).
 If your location needs are flexible, it's best to use the least specific location option when ordering VLANs, because this allows for greater flexibility in allocating your VLANs.
 Additionally, VLAN capacity in a previously attempted location can become available at a later time.

-## Canceling Premium VLANs
+## Canceling premium VLANs
 {:#canceling-premium-vlans}

 When you are ready to remove a premium VLAN, locate that VLAN in your account's VLAN listing (See Managing VLANs) and click the "X" icon within the entry to initiate the cancellation prompts.